Ernesto905/Design-pattern-trainer/README.md

 ## Deployment

-The site is deployed and ready to use.
-Visit [insert your deployment URL here] to access the application.
+The site is [deployed](https://designpatterns.streamlit.app/) and ready to use.

 ## Running Locally